DomenicoTanzarella/Coupons_Acceptance_Data_exploration/README.md

 The acceptance rate of people going to a bar depends on how many times they go to the bar in a month.
 The more they go, the highest is the acceptance rate.

--We analyze also the coffe house coupons, finding that people with higher probability of accepting coupons are:
+We analyze also the coffe house coupons, finding that people with higher probability of accepting coupons are:
    -   young customers
    -   frequent customers
    -   non widowed